easy2use/gearbox-api-docs/readme.md

 If a response returns a 4xx status code all changes will be rolled back and you must resolve all issues before re-sending the request.

-### Rate limiting (503 Service unavailable)
+### Rate limiting (429 Too Many Requests)

-You can perform up to 20 requests per 10-second period from the same IP address for the same account.
-If you exceed this limit, you'll get a 503 Service unavailable for subsequent requests.
+You can perform up to 20 requests per 15-second period from the same IP address for the same account.

+If you exceed this limit you will receive a 429 response with a `Retry-After` header, this is how many seconds you must wait before making another request.

 ### 5xx server errors